- How Much Does a Radiofrequency Ablation Cost? (2025 Updates)

 When we compare cost effectiveness of RFA for varicose vein vs. the cost of vein removing surgeries that ranges between $3,000 and $6,000 in Turkey, RFA is more cost effective as it is cheaper with a comparable efficacy than vein removal surgery.

-How much is cardiac RFA?
+How Much is Cardiac RFA?

 Radiofrequency cardiac ablation is used to treat abnormal heart rhythm such as atrial fibrillation.
 The cardiologist uses a catheter guided RFA to destroy the cardiac tissues responsible for creating, transmitting or spreading these abnormal electric signals.